 The UK’s population is growing rapidly, and the over 60s make up over 20% of us.
 With people living longer, there is expected to be over 3 million people aged 85+ by 2041.
-With this in mind, the growing number of elderly people living in residential care homes is also set to increase dramatically, but are they getting the quality of life they deserve in social care?
+The number of elderly people living in residential care homes is also set to increase dramatically, but are they getting the quality of life they deserve in social care?

 The ever-growing population means an increasing demand on the social care sector, and while we often think of care in a physical sense, mental health care is of equal importance and can often be overlooked due to not recognising the signs.
-This is something that could be said for society in general, and in recent years there has been a huge emphasis on recognising mental health and just how big an impact it can have on our lives.
+In recent years, there has been a huge emphasis on recognising mental health and just how big an impact it can have on our lives.

-The World Health Organisation reported that around 15% of those aged 60+ suffer from a mental disorder and have said that mental health problems are often under-identified by healthcare professionals as well as older people themselves, as the stigma surrounding these conditions contribute to making people reluctant to seek help.
+The World Health Organisation reported that around 15% of those aged 60+ suffer from a mental disorder.
+They have also said that mental health problems are often under-identified by both healthcare professionals and older people themselves.
+This could be because of the stigma surrounding these conditions contributes to making people reluctant to seek help.

 Despite the fact we’re all living longer and staying active into later life, there is still a stigma around getting older.
-This is not something that should be feared, and the care that is provided to the elderly should be reflecting this key message.
-I’m sure most of us would struggle with the thought of getting older if it means we lose the ability to do certain things independently, which is why it is important that those in care experience very the best quality of life possible, maintaining both their dignity and their happiness.
+We shouldn’t fear this, and the care that is provided to the elderly should reflect this key message.
+I’m sure most of us would struggle with the thought of getting older if it means we lose the ability to do certain things independently, which is why it is important that those in care experience the best quality of life possible, maintaining both their dignity and their happiness.

-This is best achieved through a person-centred approach to care.
-The person-centred approach is all about understanding the individuals’ needs and providing a unique care routine that works for them, rather than treating everyone the same.
+A person-led approach to care is the best way to achieve this.
+The person-led approach is all about understanding the individuals’ needs and providing a unique care routine that works for them, created through collaboration with the person utilising your service.
 What works for one person may not for another, so here are five ways you can help improve the mental health and well-being in elderly care homes

 1. Create meaningful and engaging activities